 When police are dispatched to an alarm call, an event is generated.
 If the alarm call is determined to be a false alarm by the responding officer(s) due to human error or equipment problems, or there is no sign of criminal activity, a notification letter is sent to the alarm holder advising them of the alarm response and the alarm ordinance.

 An alarm permit holder is allowed three false alarm calls each calendar year (January – December) at no charge.
-The City Council has passed a resolution permitting a service charge in the amount of seventy-four dollars ($74.00) for each false alarm response after the third response within a calendar year.
+The City Council has passed a resolution permitting a service charge in the amount of eighty-one dollars ($81.00) for each false alarm response after the third response within a calendar year.
 Multiple false alarms occurring in any 24-hour period shall be counted as one (1) call to allow time for corrective action by the permit holder.
 The City Finance Department will generate an invoice for any alarm service charges assessed due to the police response.
 The invoice is payable upon receipt.Appeals

 An alarm permit holder may appeal any permit denial, revocation, non-response designation, or service charge assessment in writing to the City Administrative Board of Appeals within 30 days of such action.
 For more details, please refer to the Alarm Ordinance link below.